contourpy/contourpy/docs/user_guide/calculate/index.rst

 Calculate contours
 ==================

-Contours are calculated using the :meth:`~contourpy.ContourGenerator.lines` and :meth:`~contourpy.ContourGenerator.filled` methods of a :class:`~contourpy.ContourGenerator` object that is obtained by calling the :func:`~contourpy.contour_generator` function.
+Contours are calculated using the :meth:`~.ContourGenerator.lines` and :meth:`~.ContourGenerator.filled` methods of a :class:`~.ContourGenerator` object that is obtained by calling the :func:`~.contour_generator` function.
-There are many options available for contouring that equate to keyword arguments passed to the :func:`~contourpy.contour_generator` function, these are described in turn below.
+There are many options available for contouring that equate to keyword arguments passed to the :func:`~.contour_generator` function, these are described in turn below.

 Before reading this you should check out the :ref:`quickstart`.